edwinm/bitstorm.org/weblogdata/weblog/2022-12/Machine-learning-for-frontend-developers.md

 In 2016, Microsoft launched a self-learning chatbot Tay.
-Users fed the chatbot with racist texts and at one point the chatbot also said this itself.
+Users fed the chatbot with racist texts and at one point the chatbot started saying racist things itself.

 [Twitter taught Microsoft's AI chatbot to be a racist asshole in less than a day](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist)